-An – out of the ordinary – Mediterranean savory pumpkin pie with feta cheese and Mediterranean herbs.
+An – out–of–the–ordinary Mediterranean savory pumpkin pie with feta cheese and Mediterranean herbs.
 An amazing combination of sweet pumpkin roasted with tangy feta cheese that you really should try at least once in your life.
 It goes even further because the right choice of herbs takes this pumpkin pie to the next level.
 Not yet convinced?
 You will be!
 Because it is ridiculously easy to make since no phyllo dough of any kind is needed here.
-Read on, guys and taste all that deliciousness!
+Read on, guys, and taste all that deliciousness!

-Meanwhile, I was drooling over pumpkin dishes like soups, pies, cakes, bread and one day my creativity just woke up.
-Just like that one day I grabbed my camera and start shooting.
+Meanwhile, I was drooling over pumpkin dishes like soups, pies, cakes, and bread and one day my creativity just woke up.
+Just like that one day I grabbed my camera and started shooting.
 It’s pumpkin season and I cannot look the other way.
 Impossible.
 Pumpkins are so versatile and I really love all those options for sweet and savory dishes.
 I really have to share this savory pumpkin pie with you because I know you are going to love it.

 THE RECIPE

-This pie is perfect for breakfast or/and brunch, snack, lunchbox.
+This pie is perfect for breakfast or/and brunch, snack, or lunchbox.
 You may ideally accompany it with a salad for a delicious and light lunch or/and dinner.

 Tired of the same traditional pumpkin pie for Thanksgiving?
 Bold enough to taste a new healthier savory pumpkin pie with a Mediterranean flair?
 Make this drool-worthy savory pie and enjoy all the yummies and mmms of pleasure around this year’s Thanksgiving table.